caiks/WBOT02/README.md

 ![actor002_model036_Film_Noir_001_extract](images/actor002_model036_Film_Noir_001_extract.png)

 So, as we move across the boundaries between highly related *slices* we sometimes come across these *off-diagonal slices* which are likely to be in shorter paths.
-The infrequency of these *slices* means that the gradients of the map are steep and only briefly discontinuous.
+The infrequency of *events* in these *slices* means that the gradients of the map are steep and only briefly discontinuous.

+Note that a two *level model* would be less likely to have its ultimate *underlying* concentrated in one region.
+Its *alignments* would be more global - distributed between regions across the frame.
+We will consider two *level models* later in the discussion.

 Although our experiments with scales, the bucketing of *values* and with the minimum entropy, etc, are making some progress, we are still far short of a perfect *model* as can be seen by the representation of *model* 53 -